Tourism

 The Town of Collingwood passed a by-law, Town of Collingwood Bylaw 2024-085, to implement a mandatory Municipal Accommodation Tax (MAT), effective March 1, 2025, in accordance with provincial legislation.
 According to the by-law, the accommodators are required to charge the Municipal Accommodation Tax of 4% (plus HST) on the room rate for your short-term stay of 28 days or less.
 Other services, including meeting room rentals, parking, food and beverage, room services, internet and phone charges, etc., are excluded from the MAT.
 For more information on MAT visit, https://www.collingwood.ca/MAT

-When was the MAT Implemented?
+When was the MAT implemented?

 On December 2, 2024, Council approved Staff Report 2024-32 to implement a Municipal Accommodation Tax.